ketaki-27/github-demo/README.md

 # github-demo
-Trying to learn git and github from scratch.
+This is my journey trying to learn git and github